 Notes: The boundaries and the names shown and the designations used on the map do not imply official endorsement or acceptance by the United Nations.
 Only categories with 25 or more unweighted cases are presented.
 Due to rounding, some of the data presented may not add up to 100 per cent.
+Percentage distributions of girls aged 15 to 19 are based on 25-49 unweighted cases.
 Prevalence data for girls aged 0 to 14 reflect their current, but not final, FGM status since some girls who have not been cut may still be at risk of experiencing the practice once they reach the customary age for cutting.
 Therefore, the data on prevalence for girls under age 15 is actually an underestimation of the true extent of the practice.
-Since age at cutting varies among settings, the amount of underestimation also varies and this should be kept in mind when interpreting all FGM/C prevalence data for this age group.
+Since age at cutting varies among settings, the amount of underestimation also varies and this should be kept in mind when interpreting all FGM prevalence data for this age group.
+Data for girls and women are used to report on person/practitioner performing the procedure and type of FGM since data on daughters are based on less than 25 unweighted cases.
 'Health personnel' includes doctors, nurses, midwives and other health workers; 'Traditional practitioner' includes traditional circumcisers, traditional birth attendants and other types of traditional practitioners.

-Source for all charts on this page: MICS 2011
+Source for all charts on this page: MICS 2017, unless otherwise noted.